Greggs hopes British Army will march on savouries

 Greggs Chief Executive Ken McMeikan, a former Tesco and Sainsbury executive and Royal Navy veteran of the 1982 Falklands War, said if the 12-week trial was deemed a success the concept could be rolled out across the globe.

-Shares in Greggs closed Friday at 500 pence, valuing the business at 506 million pounds.
+Shares in Greggs closed Friday at 500 pence, valuing the business at 506 million pounds ($822 million).